evo Size and Buying Guides -

 How should your wetsuit fit?

 Fit is a very important aspect to consider when buying a wetsuit.
-If your wetsuit does not fit properly it will not be able to keep you warm or allow you the flexibility you need for your sport.
-A wetsuit should fit like a second skin with no bunching in the arms or legs.
-It needs to fit tightly to your body in order to keep a thin layer of water between your body and your suit.
-If it is too loose too much water will flush between your suit and your body, and your body suit will be ineffective in keeping you warm.
+If your wetsuit does not fit properly it will not be able to keep you warm or allow you the mobility you need for your sport.
+Consulting brand-specific size charts for wetsuits is the best way to start finding the correct wetsuit fit.
+A wetsuit should fit like a second skin with no sagging in the back or excessive bunching in the arms or legs.
+It should fit tight in order to keep only a thin layer of water between your body and your suit.
+If your suit is loose an abundance of water will flush through and is then ineffective at keeping you warm.
 A wetsuit should fit snugly around your neck (many people wear a rashguard

 - Lift your arms over your head and stretch out your shoulders.
 This move should only be slightly restricting.
 If you feel a lot of pressure during this movement then the suit is too small.

-- You should be able to squat down and move your arms easily.
+- You should be able to squat down and move your arms easily (if under a 5/4mm).

 *Each brand has a slightly different fit; make sure to shop for your body type.
 Check out our guide to How to Put on a Wetsuit